A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 As A.R.I.S.E. proves outcomes, we can license the curriculum, manuals, and operational model to other reentry agencies, YMCAs, workforce boards, and community colleges.
 Licensing revenue creates long-term sustainability.

-• Year 1: 100% grant-funded (pilot phase)
+Year 1: 100% Grant-Funded

 Transparency: What Participants Pay Back

 Unlike exploitative programs that take 30–50% of earnings, A.R.I.S.E. commissions are transparent and time-limited.
-"For the first 6 months, we take 15%—that's our compensation for connecting you to work and lending equipment.
-After that, you own your business."
-After 12 months, they're completely independent.
+“For the first 6 months, we take 15% — that’s our compensation for connecting you to work and lending equipment.
+After that, you own your business.”
+After 12 months, they’re completely independent.
 Fair, transparent, creating natural incentive for us to place high-quality work.

-Section 12: Budget & Annual Costs (Comprehensive Ecosystem)
+Budget & Annual Costs

 Personnel Budget